Be Happy With What You Have (The Mangy Dog Mindset)

 His arrogance eventually reached epic proportions.

-He criticized the evening prayer routines for being too long, dreaded basic chores like cleaning the bathroom, and constantly affirmed his superiority – be it his smoother skin, better aura, or loftier background compared to the other monastics.
+He criticized the evening prayer routines for being too long, dreaded basic chores like cleaning the bathroom, and constantly affirmed his superiority.

 He would smile smugly to himself, mark off days on a calendar, and countdown the days until he could leave this miserable place behind.